chromatone/chromatone.center/theory/composition/serialism/index.md

 ---
 title: Atonality and serialism
-subtitle: Arnold Schoenberg and his explorations of 12 tone composition techniques
+description: Arnold Schoenberg and his explorations of 12 tone composition techniques

 date: 2021-11-12
 ---